AhmadJabar24/CodeAlpha-Python-Task1-Internship/README.md

-In this project, I have developed a Python voice assistant using various libraries and modules to enable voice commands for performing tasks like text-to-speech conversion, speech recognition, and more.
+🎉🎉In this project, I have developed a Python voice assistant using various libraries and modules to enable voice commands for performing tasks like text-to-speech conversion, speech recognition, and more.

 **Features**
 **Text-to-Speech Conversion:** Utilizing the Pyttsx3 Python library for converting text to speech, enabling the voice assistant to respond audibly.